-Buses are by far the cheapest and most efficient way to get around the Central American Region but let me tell you not all of them.
-There are some great bus companies where you can buy your ticket in advance, they are very comfortable really cheap.
-But there are also chicken buses which are cheaper but not so recommended and here I have some more reasons to avoid them:
+Buses are by far the cheapest and most efficient way to get around the Central American region but let me tell you, not all of them. here I have some more reasons to avoid them:

 - You are pushed and pulled the whole way

 - Because of all the stops, it takes forever to get anywhere

 - The door is always opened

 - They are usually crowded